manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 <!-- example conf rt_merge_iops -->
 A maximum number of I/O operations (per second) that the RT chunks merge thread is allowed to start.
 Optional, default is 0 (no limit).

 This directive lets you throttle down the I/O impact arising from the `OPTIMIZE` statements.
 It is guaranteed that all the RT optimization activity will not generate more disk iops (I/Os per second) than the configured limit.
-Modern SATA drives can perform up to around 100 I/O operations per second, and limiting rt_merge_iops can reduce search performance degradation caused by merging.
+Limiting rt_merge_iops can reduce search performance degradation caused by merging.

 <!-- intro -->